Find out about the recent work of our quantum experts.

 - Prof. Winni Hensinger talks to Quantum City about his work on quantum computing, what it could mean for everyday life, and what inspired him to become a quantum physicist.

 - Congratulations to Juan Totero Gongora from our EPic.
 He's been awarded a Leverhulme Early Careers Fellowship with his project 'Route to AI control of micro-comb lasers'.

 - In our QSD Oyster Lab, Amruta Gadge and team were succesful in remotely establishing a Bose Einstein Condensate.
 This is a first for us, born out of lockdown, and having wider implications for remote lab control in terms of operating quantum technology in inaccessible environments.

 - Researchers in our EPic Lab have developed the first non linear camera capable of capturing high-resolution images of the interior of solid objects.
 They have combined lasers, computers and terahertz (THz) waves to build a camera that sees 'unseen' details.

-- Dr Alessia Pasquazi from our EPic Lab gives the first Register Lecture of the decade.
+- Dr Alessia Pasquazi from our Emergent Photonics (EPic) Lab gives the first Register Lecture of the decade.
 Her research into whether portable atomic clocks can end UK dependence on GNSS, investigates the alternative to satellite signals.